 No. Tilenga & EACOP certainly don't involve moving hundreds of thousands of people.

-The Tilenga and EACOP projects will significantly improve living conditions locally.
-93% of compensation agreements have been signed for Tilenga and 78% for EACOP side in Uganda (Figures as of 10 November 2022).
+The Tilenga and EACOP projects will significantly improve living conditions locally, with 96% and 94% of compensation agreements signed for Tilenga and EACOP respectively in Uganda (March 23 figures).
 These agreements are supplemented by measures to promote employment, education and respect for women’s rights.
 As with all other aspects of the project, TotalEnergies stringently complies with local regulations and international standards (IFC).

 TotalEnergies is going to build a vast pipeline that will spoil the landscapes it crosses